jyn514/jyn514.github.io/content/tokens-too-cheap-to-meter.md

 [^5]: outside of very limited niches like Apple Shortcuts, Salesforce, and Excel spreadsheets

 [^6]: This is unusually efficient for hardware; server software is tuned for throughput, not efficiency, so it likely takes an order of magnitude more power for the same tool execution.

+[^7]: I use "AI" instead of "LLM" intentionally here: there are new machine learning classifiers such as Jev which are not LLMs but are still comparable in capability.